Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 ## Health checks

+> Examples expects applications follows the guidelines documented for the App packages and therefore `TokenCredentialProvider` should be available.

 The package provides an opt-in dead-letter health check, which can be registered using `ServiceBusHealthCheckBuilderExtensions` as shown below: